Aberaeron: Location and features

 Aberaeron is located between Cardigan and Aberystwyth on the A487, at a junction with the A482 leading south-east to the university town of Lampeter.
 It lies on the Ceredigion Coast Path, part of the Wales Coast Path.

 The shoreline consists of generally steep storm beaches of pebbles, although fine sand is visible at low tide levels.
 Aberaeron South Beach was awarded the Blue Flag rural beach award in 2005.
 The Harbourmaster Hotel is nearby.

 The climate is mild and temperate, largely conditioned by the proximity of the relatively shallow sea.
 However, Aberaeron experiences occasional winter frosts when cold air descends the Aeron valley from the upland parts of Ceredigion.

 Dylan Thomas's links with Aberaeron, New Quay and Talsarn have been documented.
 The Dylan Thomas Trail runs through Ceredigion, passing through Aberaeron and ending in New Quay.

 There are 248 listed buildings in the Aberaeron community, most in the town itself.

 An annual festival of Welsh ponies and cobs is held on Alban Square Field every August.
 A life-sized statue of a Welsh cob stallion, sculpted by David Mayer, was donated to the town in 2005 by the festival.
 An annual carnival takes place on the Monday bank holiday in August, with a procession of floats and a carnival queen moving from the quay to Alban Square.

-Public transport
+Transport

 In 1866, transport in Lampeter was greatly improved with the opening of the railway linking Carmarthen and Aberystwyth.
 In 1911, a branch line, the Lampeter, Aberayron and New Quay Light Railway, opened to Aberaeron.
-Following the nationalisation of the railways, the passenger service to Aberaeron ceased in 1951.
-It closed to freight in 1965.
+Following the nationalisation of the railways, the passenger service to Aberaeron ceased in 1951; the last freight train left the town on 2 April 1965.

 A regular bus service links the town with Aberystwyth, Lampeter and Carmarthen, with several daily through services to Swansea, Bridgend and Cardiff.
 Another service connects with New Quay, Aberporth and Cardigan from Monday to Saturday.